 - Email: firstname.lastname@example.org

-Jamie is a Research Assistant in the Neurocognition Lab.
+Jamie is a Research Coordinator in the Neurocognition Lab.
 She is currently working on a project that investigates working memory training and its effects on adolescent decision making.
 Jamie graduated from The Pennsylvania State University in 2012 with a B.A. in Psychology.
 When she is not assisting in the lab, Jamie likes to watch football, read, and try out new recipes.
 In the near future, she will apply to graduate schools with the hope to obtain a Ph.D. in Psychology.

 - Email: email@example.com